-Teaching is one of my greatest passions – I love working with people of all ages to explore new ideas, develop skills and share learning.
-I have over a decade of experience designing and leading workshops, training programmes and youth projects, as well as being a qualified teacher in English, Media and Drama.
+Teaching is one of my greatest passions – I love working with people of all ages to explore new ideas, develop skills, build confidence and share learning.
+I have over a decade of experience designing and leading workshops, training programmes and youth projects in schools, community settings and with charities and arts organisations.

 Below are some examples of my work as a freelance educator.

-In 2019, I worked with Write Like a Grrrl to adapt their introductory creative writing course for a younger audience.
+I originally worked with Write Like a Grrrl to adapt their introductory creative writing course for a younger audience.
 In collaboration with Arts Emergency, I facilitated six weekly sessions with a group of young women aged 16-24.

 Since January 2024, I have been organising and teaching Write Like a Grrrl Courses for adults based in Edinburgh.

 I began working with Super Power Agency in 2024 as a freelance workshop leader.
-In this role, I design and lead creative workshops for primary and secondary school students across Edinburgh.
+In this role, I designed and led creative workshops for primary and secondary school students across Edinburgh.
 Each creative programme with young people results in a published book.

 Facilitation with Charities